dulkebre/java-jasper-reports/README.md

 On the first run it may take longer to download all dependencies... in the end it will create a few report files in project root:

- - savaDeckReport.csv
+ - helloCarReport.csv
- - savaDeckReport.html
+ - helloCarReport.html
- - savaDeckReport.pdf
+ - helloCarReport.pdf
- - savaDeckReport.xlsx
+ - helloCarReport.xlsx

 # How to customize